 - If you use a website builder platform that requires a “UA” ID (instead of Google’s “G-” IDs), you can still use GA4, but you’ll have to add your global site tag snippet manually.

 Feeling uneasy about this change?
 We hear you.
 While these changes are exciting, they come with a bit of a learning curve.
-If you’re looking for help with your website, schedule some time with one of our experts.
+If you’re looking for help with your website, schedule some time with one of our digital marketing and Google Analytics 4 experts.